Aditya-1311/Wrap-It/README.md

-# XCELLERA: Modern Excel Analytics Platform
+# Wrap It: Modern Excel Analytics Platform

-**XCELLERA** is a full-stack web platform that empowers users to upload, analyze, visualize, and summarize Excel data with a beautiful, modern UI.
+**Wrap It** is a full-stack web platform that empowers users to upload, analyze, visualize, and summarize Excel data with a beautiful, modern UI.
 Built with the MERN stack (MongoDB, Express, React, Node.js), it features secure authentication (Clerk), dynamic charting, upload history, and AI-powered summaries (mocked for demo).
 The platform is designed for seamless, user-friendly analytics and is ready for future enhancements.

 ---